-On May 11, 2022, the Financial Services and Markets Act 2022 ("FSM Act") was gazetted.
+On May 11, 2022, the FSM Act was gazetted.
 The FSM Act is an omnibus statute for the sector-wide regulation of financial services and markets.
 The FSM Act is being implemented in phases, with the first phase having commenced on April 28, 2023.
 The remaining phases are targeted to be implemented between the second half of 2023 and 2024.
 When the FSM Act fully comes into force, the resolution powers of the MAS under the MAS Act will be moved over to the FSM Act.

 On March 22, 2023, the MAS issued a statement on Additional Tier 1 instruments issued by Singaporeincorporated banks.
 The MAS announced that in exercising its powers to resolve a financial institution (which includes Singapore-incorporated banks), it intends to abide by the hierarchy of claims in liquidation, meaning that equity holders will absorb losses before holders of Additional Tier 1 and Tier 2 capital instruments.
 Further, creditors who receive less in a resolution compared to what they would have received had the financial institution been liquidated would be able to claim the difference from a resolution fund that would be funded by the financial industry.
+The creditor compensation framework will also apply in the exceptional situation where MAS departs from the creditor hierarchy in order to contain the potential systemic impact of the financial institution's failure or to maximise the value of the financial institution for the benefit of all creditors as a whole.